mgbarrero/academic-kickstart/content/authors/admin/_index.md

   link: "https://www.hs-ansbach.de/"

 # Short bio (displayed in user profile at end of posts)
-bio: My current research focuses on security and privacy evaluations of biometric systems, Presentation Attack Detection (PAD) methodologies and biometric template protection schemes.
+bio: I am a Professor for IT-Security and technical data privacy at the Hochschule Ansbach, in Germany.

 interests:
 - Biometrics